-The management office has Reasonable Accommodation and Reasonable Modification records that include the Reasonable Accommodation and Reasonable Modification Log and all supporting documentation.
+The Reasonable Accommodation and Reasonable Modification records will be maintained using a secured tracking system to log the Reasonable Accommodation and Reasonable Modification records, including all the supporting documentation.

-The housing development management staff will forward the reasonable accommodation and/or reasonable modification request to the ADA compliance officer at the LACDA's administrative office for processing.
-The ADA compliance officer will keep a log of all requests, decisions and actions taken.
+The housing development management staff will electronically forward the reasonable accommodation and/or reasonable modification request to the Property Manager for review.
+The Property Manager is to electronically assign the request to the ADA Compliance Officer at the LACDA's administrative office for processing.
+The ADA Compliance Officer will maintain a log of all requests, decisions and actions taken in the secured tracking system.
+The ADA Compliance Officer will scan a copy of the decision in the tenant's electronic file and will notify the site management office regarding the decision made.

-LACDA staff will engage in an "interactive process", when needed, with the requestor to identify reasonable alternatives to address the request of a person with disabilities.
-LACDA staff will send a decision in writing to the resident on the Reasonable Accommodation and/or Reasonable Modification Request form within 30 business days of receiving the request.
+The LACDA staff may engage in an "interactive process", when needed, with the requestor to identify reasonable alternatives to address the request of a person with disabilities.
+The ADA Compliance Officer will send a decision in writing to the resident on the Reasonable Accommodation and/or Reasonable Modification Request form within 30 business days of receiving the request.